 TDWI's Best Practices Award Categories

-We have simplified the category structure for our 2021 Best Practices Awards based on feedback from prior years.
-The new Data Management category focuses on management of information resources; the BI and Analytics category focuses on the use of information resources.
+We have simplified the category structure for our Best Practices Awards based on feedback from prior years.
+The new Data Management category focuses on management of information resources; the Analytics category focuses on the use of information resources.

 Descriptions of these categories appear below, along with topics of particular interest to the TDWI judges.

-This best practices award category focuses on the strategy, architecture, processes, and implementation of solutions that manage data resources and make them available for the development of information products or consumption by analysts.
+This best practices award category focuses on the strategy, architecture, processes, and implementation of solutions that manage data resources and make them available for better insights as well as the development of data products.
 TDWI is particularly interested in hearing from organizations that are building unified data warehouse and data lake environments; transitioning into a combination of full- and self-service programs leveraging emergent technologies; implementing modern data pipelines that go beyond the batch ETL processes of the past to include multidirectional flows and real-time processing; leveraging new technologies including cloud platforms, virtualization, metadata repositories, and automated deployment and monitoring tools; and incorporating nonrelational data resources.

-- BI and Analytics – As emphasis on driving business decisions through data-driven insight increases, the business intelligence and data science programs that drive these decisions are rapidly transforming and their audiences within the business are growing.
-Access to data within the business is fast becoming an expectation of any line-of-business worker through prebuilt consumables such as dashboards and reports as well as resources for self-service analytics users.
-Data science teams are developing formal processes as they expand their scope to address more of the enterprise, and their insights are powered by ever-evolving ML and AI technologies and automated ML.
-Data literacy has become a key focus for information workers as self-service programs expand, dashboards incorporate production analytics, and business applications incorporate data-based decision processing.
+- Analytics – As emphasis on driving business decisions through data-driven insight increases, the analytics programs that drive these decisions are rapidly transforming and their audiences within the business are growing.
+Access to data within the business is fast becoming an expectation of any line-of-business worker through self-service analytics.
+Data science teams are developing formal processes as they expand their scope to address more of the enterprise, and their insights are powered by ever-evolving ML and AI technologies.
+Modern data analysts are emerging who can use tools such as automated ML to help them build models.
+Data literacy has become a key focus for information workers as self-service programs expand, and businesses move to data-as-a-product paradigms.